 and offers four compartment categories:

-Ali Baba Compartment: two lower beds.
-Eight compartments within each carriage.
+Ali Baba Compartment: Two lower beds.
+Nine compartments within each carriage.
 Combined toilet and wash facilities are located at both ends of each carriage.

 per person in a twin room/Ali Baba Compartment